osteel/dime/README.md

 $ source ~/.bash_profile
 ```
 </details>

-You can now run `dime` from anywhere to use the application.

 If you get some dependency conflicts that you cannot resolve easily, consider the method below instead.